certtools/intelmq/docs/user/installation.rst

 Supported and recommended operating systems are:

-* Debian Debian 11 Bullseye, Debian 12 Bookworm
+* Debian 11 Bullseye, Debian 12 Bookworm
 * openSUSE Tumbleweed, Leap 15.5
-* Ubuntu: 20.04 Focal, 22.04 Jammy
+* Ubuntu: 22.04 Jammy
 * For the Docker-installation: Docker Engine: 18.x and higher

 Other distributions which are (most probably) supported include AlmaLinux, CentOS, Fedora, FreeBSD 12, RHEL and RockyLinux.